Privacy & Compliance

 - Account-level — applies to all new forms you create after saving.
 Go to Account Settings → Compliance.

 - Form-level — overrides the account default for a single form.
-Open the form, go to Settings → Compliance, and toggle Override account defaults.
+Open the form, go to the Compliance tab, and select a different region or adjust individual settings.

 Existing forms are not changed when you update your account-level preset.
 Only new forms inherit the account default.